HPCE/hpce-2018-cw2/aws.md

 First, do _not_ proceed without a key pair.
 These things are important, as they are the thing that allows you to SSH into your instance.

-1. Read the description of the key pair that it gives you.
+1. Read the description of key pairs that it shows to you.

 2. Select "Create a new key pair".